mattjhayes/nmeta/README.md

 Enriched network metadata has a number of uses, including classifying flows for Quality of Service (QoS), traffic engineering and security.

 Nmeta is a research platform for traffic classification on Software Defined Networking (SDN).
 It runs on top of the Ryu SDN controller (see: http://osrg.github.io/ryu/).
-One day it may even be good enough to run in an enterprise network...
+One day it may even be good enough to run in a real enterprise network...

 # Design Philosophy